COVID-19 still hits this area, drive-thru tests offered

-Another coronavirus death and a new positive case with the possibility of cross-county spread were reported in the area late last week, and a hospital in Coles County is offering drive-thru testing for the virus to essential workers, starting Monday.
+Another coronavirus death and a new positive case with the possibility of cross-county spread were reported in the area late last week, and a hospital in Coles County is offering drive-thru testing for the virus to essential workers, starting this week.

 Effingham Health Department on May 8 reported its six confirmed case of COVID-19.
 It has infected a woman in her 70s, had no previous known contact with the virus.
 During the investigation, the woman said she had visited two garden centers in Flora on the morning of May 4.
 Anyone who visited either of these locations during that timeframe should contact the Effingham County Health Department by calling (217) 342-9237.